Learning Tactile-Aware Quadrupedal Loco-Manipulation Policies: Method

 \subsection{Tactile-Aware Diffusion Policy}

 We collect teleoperated demonstrations using a UMI gripper~\cite{zhu2025touch}.
 We represent the UMI gripper state as a 6-DoF end-effector pose expressed in the robot base (arm-base) frame.
 At each time step $t$, the policy observes an on-wrist RGB image, UMI gripper pose, and low-dimensional tactile features.
-Concretely, we define the observation as

-where $i_t$ is the RGB image, $x_t$ is the UMI gripper pose, $w_t$ is the gripper width, and $s_t \;=\; (m_t,\; \theta_t,\; c_t)$ is a low-dimensional tactile descriptor consisting of contact area $m_t$, contact orientation $\theta_t$, and contact center $c_t \in \mathbb{R}^2$ (in the tactile image or gripper frame).
+Concretely, we define the observation as $o_t=(i_t,x_t,w_t,s_t)$, where $i_t$ is the RGB image, $x_t$ is the UMI gripper pose, $w_t$ is the gripper width, and $s_t \;=\; (m_t,\; \theta_t,\; c_t)$ is a low-dimensional tactile descriptor consisting of contact area $m_t$, contact orientation $\theta_t$, and contact center $c_t \in \mathbb{R}^2$ (in the tactile image or gripper frame).
 The tactile signals are obtained from the $12\times 32$ tactile sensors~\cite{zhu2025touch}.

 We encode the RGB image $i_t$ with a CLIP-pretrained ViT that is fine-tuned on our task~\cite{zhu2025touch}, and concatenate it with the normalized low-dimensional signals $(x_t, w_t, s_t)$ to form a compact observation.